Can You Bake Bread in a Glass Pan? Read Pros & Cons

 What Are the Pros and Cons of Baking Bread in a Glass Pan?

 Baking bread in glass pans has some real advantages.
 As an avid home baker, I’ve tried baking loaves in glass and metal pans.
-Here are a few of the reasons why glass reigns supreme in my kitchen:
+Here are a few reasons why glass reigns supreme in my kitchen:

-• Glass pans are durable and long-lasting.
+- Glass pans are durable and long-lasting.
 A glass loaf pan can last many years with proper care and handling.
-They won’t warp, bend or dent as some metal pans do over time.
+They won’t warp, bend, or dent as some metal pans do over time.

-• Glass pans can shatter under extreme temperature changes.
-Don’t preheat an empty glass pan, and then add the dough.
+- Glass pans can shatter under extreme temperature changes.
+Don’t preheat an empty glass pan and then add the dough.
 Let the pan heat up with the dough already in it.
 And avoid putting a hot glass pan in cold water.
 Let it cool completely first to prevent cracking.

 How to Bake Bread in a Glass Pan?